rfdickerson/rfdickerson.github.io/about.md

 permalink: /about/
 ---

-Robert Dickerson is a developer at IBM Cloud in Austin, TX.
+Robert F. Dickerson is a software developer at IBM Cloud in Austin, TX and focused on the developer experience for cloud application development.